 - The log book must reflect the business use of the vehicle

 - This can be tricky where there is home to work travel, travel between workplaces, or if your work is itinerant in nature.
-This log book template will help.
+Our log book template will help.

 - You must keep odometer records

 - This is crucial for working out the total distance travelled during the year, and also for the relevant period that the log book is kept.
 Generally, most odometer records will be kept as part of the log book, showing the starting and closing odometer records for the period.